-- (1) Hold the notched portion on the left side of the engine hood before open engine hood press the hold down latch button on it, and raise the engine hood to open it. - (2) Inspection and maintenance can then be carried out easily.
+- (1) Unlock latch and then raise engine hood to open it. - (2) Inspection and maintenance can then be carried out easily.

-19) SEAT ADJUSTMENT
+16) SEAT ADJUSTMENT

 The seat adjustable to fit the contours of the operator's body.
 It will reduce operator fatigue due to long works hours and enhance work efficiency.